hyperapp-connect/login-example/README.md

 WIP

-This is a minimal example of using [hyperconnect](https://github.com/hyperapp-connect/connect) to connect your hyperapp to an action-driven websocket/http api server.
+This is an example of using [hyperconnect](https://github.com/hyperapp-connect/connect) to connect your hyperapp to an action-driven websocket/http api server.

 Action-driven means that all you need to add to make an action resolve serverside is a ... server executed action.